Skip to Main Content

 Basic Information about Rapid Reviews

-Rapid Reviews can take 5 weeks - 6 months+ (varies) and input from at least 3 team members is needed.
+Rapid reviews can take 6-8 months (varies on the streamlining or specific omissions determined by the research team) and input from at least 3 team members is needed.

 Rapid reviews are useful for: